 λ

-If Emacs Setup has been done, the Elisp function mgl-pax-document generates and displays documentation as a single HTML page.
+If Emacs Setup has been done, the Elisp function mgl-pax-document (maybe bound to C-.) generates and displays documentation as a single HTML page.
+If necessary, a disambiguation page is generated with the documentation of all matching definitions.
 For example, to view the documentation of this very section, one can do:

 M-x mgl-pax-document